-(b) The commissioner may exercise the powers and perform duties required for effective administration of the department, and he shall determine the policies of the department.
+(a) The Commissioner may exercise the powers and perform duties required for effective administration of the Department, and he or she shall determine the policies of the Department.

-(c) In addition to other duties imposed by law, the commissioner shall:
+(b) In addition to other duties imposed by law, the Commissioner shall:

-(3) Appoint all necessary assistants, prescribe their duties, and issue regulations necessary to assure that the assistants shall hold merit system status while in the employ of the department, unless otherwise specifically provided by law.
+(3) Appoint all necessary assistants, prescribe their duties, and issue regulations necessary to ensure that the assistants shall hold merit system status while in the employ of the Department, unless otherwise specifically provided by law.

-(d) The commissioner, or the governor, whenever the federal law so provides, may cooperate with the federal government in providing relief and work relief, and community work and training programs in the state.
+(c) The Commissioner or the Governor, whenever the federal law so provides, may cooperate with the federal government in providing relief and work relief and community work and training programs in the State.

-(e) The commissioner, with the approval of the attorney general, may enter into reciprocal agreements with social welfare agencies in other states in matters relating to social welfare.
+(d) The Commissioner, with the approval of the Attorney General, may enter into reciprocal agreements with social and child welfare agencies in other states in matters relating to social welfare, children, and families.

-(f) Notwithstanding any other provision of law the commissioner may delegate to any appropriate employee of the department any of the administrative duties and powers imposed on him or her by law, with the exception of the duties and powers enumerated in this section.
-The delegation of authority and responsibility shall not relieve the commissioner of accountability for the proper administration of the department.
-(Added 1967, No. 147, § 1; amended 1973, No. 101, § 6; 1983, No. 175 (Adj.
-Sess.).)
+(f) Notwithstanding any other provision of law, the Commissioner may delegate to any appropriate employee of the Department any of the administrative duties and powers imposed on him or her by law, with the exception of the duties and powers enumerated in this section.
+The delegation of authority and responsibility shall not relieve the Commissioner of accountability for the proper administration of the Department.